cindy4ever/running-dashboard/README.md

 ## 🛡️ Disclaimer

 This is a personal tool for marathon training analysis.
-It is not intended for medical or diagnostic purposes.

 Built by Cindy ❤️
 Inspired by a love for running 🏃🏻‍♀️, data, and Sydney 🐨